nickmura/wongateway/README.md

 # Kaia Commerce

-A Web3 payment gateway for Kaia blockchain enabling KRW stablecoin payments on Shopify and direct invoices.
+A Web3 payment gateway for Kaia blockchain enabling KRW stablecoin payments on Shopify & WooCommerce and direct invoices.

 ## Features